 Represented Armstrong in matter relating to denial of access to poles.
 (2008)

-Fibertech Technologies Networks LLC v.
+Fibertech Networks v.
 Verizon Maryland Inc. and Potomac Electric Power Company

-Represented Fibertech in matter related to pole owners failure to provide timely access to pole (2008)
+Represented Fibertech Networks in matter related to pole owners failure to provide timely access to pole (2008)

 Pole attachments for Florida Cable Telecommunications Association Inc.